 Icing sugar (powder sugar)

-1. In a small bowl, put the gelatin sheets in cold water.
+1. In a small bowl, put the gelatine sheets in cold water.
 Let them soak for about 10 minutes, until it becomes soft.

-2. In a saucepan bring to a boil, 50 g sugar and 100 ml water.
-Let cool.
-Add Kirsch or Grand Marnier Liqueur
+2. In a saucepan, mix sugar and water; bring to a boil.
+Remove from heat and let cool.
+Add Kirsch or Grand Marnier Liqueur.
+Set aside.

 3. In a saucepan, heat 2 tablespoons water with 1 teaspoon vanilla extract.
 Remove from heat.

-4. Gently squeeze the water out of the gelatin sheets.
+4. Gently squeeze the water out of the gelatine sheets.
 Add it in saucepan (water and vanilla).
-Stir well until the gelatin has dissolved.
+Stir well until the gelatine has dissolved.

 5. In a bowl, beat the mascarpone and sugar until smooth.
-Stir the dissolved gelatin in.
+Stir the dissolved gelatine in.
 Refrigerate.

-8. In a medium bowl, whisk together the egg yolks and the sugar until pale and fluffy.
+7. In a medium bowl, whisk the egg yolks and sugar until pale and fluffy.

-11. Pour the batter into the prepared pan and level the surface with a spatula.
-Bake in the middle of the oven for 8 to 10 minutes, until the top of the cake is golden.
+10. Pour the batter into the prepared pan and level the surface with a spatula.
+Bake in the middle of the oven for 8-10 minutes, until the top of the cake is golden.
 Don't over-bake or it will be hard to roll.

-13. Right out of the oven, top the cake with the moist kitchen towel, and flip the pan.
+12. Remove the biscuit from oven.
+Top the cake with the moist kitchen towel, and flip the pan.
 Remove lining baking paper.